Mrs. Macquarie's Chair#9 in Best Things To Do in Sydney

 - 0.0Food Scene

-In 1810, Governor Macquarie commissioned a bench for his wife, and the city's convicts obliged him by carving Mrs. Macquarie's Chair out of sandstone rock.
-However, it's best known not for its history, but for its vantage point that offers sweeping vistas.
-The Sydney Opera House and the Sydney Harbour Bridge both stand out in high relief from the chair.
+In 1810, Governor Lachlan Macquarie commissioned a bench for his wife, and the city's convicts obliged him by carving Mrs. Macquarie's Chair out of a sandstone rock overlooking Sydney Harbour.
+To this day, the landmark remains a top attraction thanks to its location, which provides picture-perfect views of the Sydney Opera House and the Sydney Harbour Bridge within a single frame.

 It's not surprising, then, that visitors rave about the photo-ops here.
 Although it can get crowded at times, many say it's well worth the visit, especially for special events like the Sydney New Year's Eve fireworks show and the Australia Day Harbour Parade.
 Several also recommend arriving in the morning to get the best lighting for your photos.

 You'll find Mrs. Macquarie's Chair just north of the Royal Botanic Garden.
 You can even follow a path from the Botanic Garden called Mrs. Macquarie's Bushland Walk, which leads you to the chair.
 This free attraction doesn't offer additional facilities like restrooms, a parking lot or on-site dining, but the surrounding area has various eateries and street parking options available.
 The No. 441 bus brings travelers within walking distance while three train stations – Circular Quay, Martin Place and St James – sit about a mile away.